sheezanmk/Hangman-Game/README.md

 Features :

-Random word selection each game
+1. Random word selection in each game

-Displays correct and wrong guesses
+2. Displays correct and wrong guesses

-Tracks remaining attempts
+3. Tracks remaining attempts

-Play Again button
+4. Display win and lose reults

+5. Resets game to play again